ShaileshDhama/Alzheimer-Detection-and-Classification/README.md

-# "Detection of Early Onset Alzheimer' Disease using Classifiers
+# "Detection of Early Onset Alzheimer' Disease using Classifiers"

 ##### INTRODUCTION: